Comunn Gàidhlig Thoronto

 Everyday Gaelic Online Language Sessions

-Class size: Maximum 10 people
+Class size: Maximum 10 Students/class (all times are EASTERN TIME)

 Payment for a class that does not run will be refunded in full.